Create Ticket My Tickets Post Discussion

 Creating a Formula

 Most advanced Form functions involve the use of a formula.
-As such it is critical that you understand how to create formulae in order to get the most out of our advanced features.
+As such it is critical that you understand how to create a formula to get the most out of our advanced features.

 First off you need to know how to address or refer to a field in your Form.
 This is done by using placeholders wherever you want the system to insert answers from fields of your Form.
 Placeholders are entered using the unique data name property of the Form field, wrapped in curly braces: e.g., {{dataname}}.